glarocca/get_H2020_projects/README.md

 # get_H2020_projects
-This repository contains python client to extract statistics about the list of running H2020 projects from the CORDIS portal.
+This repository contains python client to extract statistics about the list of running H2020 projects from the [CORDIS portal](https://cordis.europa.eu/projects)

 ## Pre-requisites